winglang/winglibs/postgres/README.md

   let users = db.query("select * from users");
 });
 ```
 This will automatically create a secret resource that is required for the database connection.
-To seed this secret simply run the following command:
+To seed this secret, use the `secrets` subcommand:

 ```sh
 ❯ wing secrets main.w